rmenai/crypto-bots/README.md

 ## About The Project

-Discord crypto bots showing the price, volume and the ethereum gas price.
+Discord crypto bots showing:
+* The price, the volume and the market cap of a coin.
+* The number of holders of a coin (only for ERC20 tokens).
+* The ethereum gas price.

 <img src="https://i.imgur.com/qgF1VYQ.png" height="200">